christophebelliere/merakialerts/README.md

 Telegram_Channel_ID=123456789 \
 npm start
 ```
 By default the  app listens for connections on port 3000.
-You can set a 'PORT=80' to the npm start string if needed, however I highly suggest using a reverse proxy like nginx or Caddy to enable HTTPS.
+You can set a 'PORT=80' to the npm start string if needed, however I highly suggest using a reverse proxy like nginx, traefik or Caddy to enable HTTPS.

 Meraki_Secret is mandatory. \
 Must set at least one service to use.
 All can be used at the same time.